Overview of Fellowship

 The two-year fellowship curriculum will provide a comprehensive exposure to the broad scope of telemedicine delivery, bioengineering, and information technology applications in medicine.

-The choice of degree program (either M.B.A., M.P.H. or M.S. (biomedical or systems engineering) will be made in conjunction with the fellow, fellowship director, the Section of Innovative Practice in Emergency Medicine, and affiliated faculty in the respective degree program.
+The option of completing a degree program (ie. Graduate certificate, M.B.A., M.P.H. or M.S. (biomedical or systems engineering) will be made in conjunction with the fellow, fellowship director, the Section of Innovative Practice in Emergency Medicine, and affiliated faculty in the respective degree program.

 The fellow will be a full-time MFA employee and will work clinically as a faculty member at an affiliated hospital where they will assist in the clinical training of GW medical students and emergency medicine residents.